 In light of the power imbalance that often exists between employers and employees, RW360 recommends that employers use an informal commitment to conciliation rather than a legally binding clause with non-management employees (see more detailed rationale for this recommendation).
 An informal commitment makes it more likely that these employees will enter into a conciliation process willingly and voluntarily, which will set the stage for a more productive and successful conciliation process.
 For example:

-(Informal Clause for employment contract) If there is a conflict between [name of employee] and [name of company], we agree to make a sincere effort to resolve it through personal conversations or the grievance process established by [name of company] by applying the conflict resolution principles described in Guiding People Through Conflict (see www.rw360.org/gptc).
-If we are unable to resolve a conflict through these means, we agree to give prayerful consideration to resolving the matter through formal Christian conciliation, which is described in the Handbook for Christian Conciliation (www.rw360.org/ccshandbook).
+(Informal Clause for employment contract) If there is a conflict between [name of employee] and [name of company], we agree to make a sincere effort to resolve it through personal conversations or the grievance process established by [name of company] by applying the conflict resolution principles described in Guiding People Through Conflict (see rw360.org/gptc).
+If we are unable to resolve a conflict through these means, we agree to give prayerful consideration to resolving the matter through formal Christian conciliation, which is described in the Handbook for Christian Conciliation (rw360.org/ccshandbook).

 Since there is usually less of a power imbalance between employers and management level employees, it is generally safe to include a legally binding conciliation clause (such as options A or B above) in these situations.
 Legally binding clauses can be especially appropriate in employment contracts involving pastors since the “religious abstention doctrine” might otherwise prevent a civil court from accepting a case, which could leave a pastor without a remedy if he has a major conflict with the church.
+When using a legally binding clause, it is essential that all those concerned have carefully read all of the information related to such clauses (including the Handbook for Christian Conciliation and information on the Enforceability of Conciliation Clauses) and have had the opportunity to seek legal advice from an attorney.
+This kind of careful evaluation will ensure that all parties have been well informed of their rights and options and are entering into these agreements with genuine informed consent.
+Some courts have placed limitations on the enforceability of legally binding mediation and/or arbitration clauses that are used in employment contracts, usually because of the financial burden that a mediation/arbitration process can place on an employee.
+One way to avoid this problem is to include this additional language in a legally binding employment conciliation clause:

 The parties acknowledge that a conciliation process necessarily requires time and financial resources.
 To facilitate this process, [Employer’s Name] agrees to pay all initial fees and expenses that may be required by the mediator, case administrator, and/or arbitrator to carry out a conciliation process.
 The final apportionment between the parties of those fees and expenses shall be negotiated during mediation or, if necessary, decided by the arbitrator.
 The parties agree that they will make every reasonable effort to contain expenses by limiting the amount of fact-finding, investigation and discovery to what is reasonably necessary to conduct a fair conciliation process.